 If you have a passion for helping others and want to work in an industry that contributes to the cultural, social and economic wellbeing of your community – this one-year diploma is a great option.

-You’ll expand your knowledge of anatomy and physiology to build and develop skills in a range of areas, including exercise analysis, critical thinking, coaching, and more!
-These skills will help you develop your leadership capabilities so that when you graduate, you’ll be capable and able to supervise safe, ethical and professional procedures in sport, recreation and/or exercise settings.
+You’ll expand your knowledge of anatomy and physiology to develop skills in a range of areas including exercise analysis, critical thinking, coaching, and more!
+These skills will help you develop your leadership capabilities so that when you graduate, you’ll be able to supervise safe, ethical and professional procedures in sport, recreation and exercise.

-This diploma is also a pathway into the Bachelor of Health, Sport and Human Performance, students complete the diploma and then pathway into the second year of the degree.
+This diploma is a pathway into the Bachelor of Health, Sport and Human Performance i.e. you'll complete the diploma and then pathway into the second year of the degree.